August 3, 2021

 1. You are the product of the people you spend most of your time with

 We call this Power Time, and it comes in bouts.
-We have free-flowing conversations within our office that means we can sometimes get off track with all the fun!
+We have free-flowing conversations within our office which means that we can sometimes get off track with all the fun!
 To combat this, we assign 20 minutes at a time to put our heads down and focus.
-Emails are the only form of conversing (client phone calls are an exception) allowed and if someone breaks the rule, they owe everyone lunch.
-It has proved to work well within our office with the extra competition adding the element of fun
+Emails and Slack are the only forms of conversing (client phone calls are an exception) allowed and if someone breaks the rule, they owe everyone lunch.
+It has proved to work well within our office with the extra competition adding the element of fun.

 3. Smelling the roses